Does Cold Weather Make You Lazy? Beating Cold Weather Sluggishness

 There’s also something to be said about cultural expectations around winter.
 We’re bombarded with messages about “cozy season” and hibernation mode, which can give us unconscious permission to slack off.
 While there’s nothing wrong with rest, this cultural narrative can sometimes enable genuine productivity problems.

 Fighting winter lethargy requires a multi-pronged approach that addresses both the physical and psychological aspects of cold-weather sluggishness.
-The good news?
-Small changes can make a surprisingly big difference.
+Small changes can make a big difference here.

 Light therapy stands out as one of the most effective interventions for winter-related energy problems.
 A quality desk lamp positioned correctly can provide much-needed bright light during those dark morning hours.